 - How do you calculate and measure CSAT?

-CSAT is the most popular and straightforward way to measure customer satisfaction.
-It’s a metric that measures sentiment towards your product, service or a specific interaction.
+CSAT scores are the most popular and straightforward way to measure customer satisfaction.
+The metric measures sentiment towards your product, service or a specific interaction.

-Companies often take a pulse on CSAT after key milestones in the customer lifecycle such as first purchase, prior to renewal or following customer support interactions.
+Companies often take a pulse after key milestones in the customer lifecycle.
+For example, after a first purchase, prior to the renewal or following customer support interactions.

-CSAT differs from Net Promoter Score (NPS), another popular metric.
-NPS measures loyalty and the probability that someone will buy again and recommend your company to other people.
+It’s important to realize that CSAT differs from Net Promoter Score (NPS), another popular metric.
+NPS measures loyalty, the probability that someone will buy again and recommend your company to other people.

-People are satisfied when their expectations are met.
-Like many things, expectations are fluid and change based on situational context and lifecycle.
-For example, if you spring for a first class ticket on a flight, you are going to expect more personal and proactive service from flight attendants.
-When you purchase a basic economy seat, you expect attendants to simply ask what you need during their food and drink service.
-In Economy, there’s no expectation for a glass of champagne before takeoff.
+In short, people are satisfied when their expectations are met.
+Like many things, expectations are fluid and change based on situational context and stage of the customer journey.
+For example, if you spring for a first-class ticket on a flight, you are going to expect more personal and proactive service from flight attendants.
+On the other hand, when you purchase a basic economy seat, you expect attendants to simply ask what you need during their food and drink service.
+In Economy airline travel, there’s no expectation for a glass of champagne before takeoff.

 Circumstances change expectations.
 When measuring CSAT, it’s important to understand the different circumstances of your individual customers to glean actionable insights.